arungudelli/angularjswiki/content/en/fontawesome/fa-crown.md

-## Rotate Crown Icon using fa-rotate-x
+## Rotate fa-crown Icon using fa-rotate-x
 To rotate the font awesome icon fa-crown, Use fa-rotate-x class

 Where 'x' represents degree of rotation.